krishaamer/green-filter-research/research/literature/sustainability.md

 ## Quantified Self {#quantified-self}

-Wearable devices like Apple Watch, Oura Ring and apps help users track a variety of health metrics.
+There is a lot of research on quantified self. the Wearable devices like Apple Watch, Oura Ring and apps help users track a variety of health metrics.
 Can we also track personal sustainability in a similar fashion?

 -   Delclòs-Alió et al. (2022)
 -   Giannakos et al. (2020)